MmCopyVirtualMemory/Gadget/README.md

 mov rax, HandlerFunction
 jmp rax
 ```
 Once the stack is repaired, we can handle execution appropriately.
 To show this, working, I chose to hook the IOCTL major irp from KsecDD.
-Here is a snippet of my code
+Here is a snippet of my code:
 ```cpp
 static U64 dummy_table[512] = { 0 };
 memcpy(&dummy_table[0], (void*)function_table, sizeof(dummy_table));